-The major in human services requires 36 hours in the major area, an 18-hour minor in a selected area, and 66 hours in general studies and electives, for a total of 120 credit hours.
-The purpose of the human services program is twofold: (1) to prepare the graduate for entry level positions in a myriad of human services delivery systems where specialized training is not required, and (2) to prepare students for graduate education.
+The purpose of the human services major is twofold: (1) to prepare the graduate for entry level positions in a myriad of human services delivery systems where specialized training is not required, and (2) to prepare students for graduate education.
 The curriculum is designed to provide the student with an understanding of human behavior within the context of the social environment, an understanding of social and human service delivery systems, and basic skills in effective communication with client systems and basic skills in the development of intervention strategies to resolve interpersonal and social problems.
 A three-credit, 120-clock-hour field practicum is required.